kimbring2/AlphaStar_Implementation/README.md

 We can set a one Marine as group 0 after selecting it by using a select_point action.
 And grouping of another Maring also can be done after selecting them by using a select_rect action.

 # Saving and playing a Replay
-As you can see, the GUI display what PySC2 provides as a defalut rendering option is very simple.
-Thus, it makes coding boring.
-By using a '--save_replay True' argument at runninn command, you can save a Replay file and watch it by using a 'python -m pysc2.bin.play --replay /home/kimbring2/Pysc2-Relation/DefeatRoaches_2019-09-23-07-07-47.SC2Replay' command.
+As you can see, the Pygame GUI display what PySC2 provides as a defalut rendering option is very simple.
+Thus, we can not see actual attack effect graphics.
+However, we should see how each unit attact each other for making more accurate algorithm.

+By using a '--save_replay True' argument at runninn command, you can save a replay file of your code and watch it by using a 'python -m pysc2.bin.play --replay /home/kimbring2/Pysc2-Relation/DefeatRoaches_2019-09-23-07-07-47.SC2Replay' command.

 <img src="image/ezgif.com-video-to-gif-3.gif" height="300" width="600">